Portrait Photography

 Texture can add or remove contrast in an image.

-Since black and white images focus on contrast as one of their core components, you’ll want to pay attention to the existing natural texture in composition as well as how you adjust texture in post-production.
+Since black and white images focus on contrast as one of their core components, you’ll want to pay attention to the existing natural texture in composition and how you adjust texture in post-production.

 black and white portrait texture